Slaitroc/RicciPaoliGrisoni/RASD.md

 ## 3.3 Performance requirements
 Given the system's non-essential nature, overly rigid performance standards are costly and unnecessary.
 However, to ensure the best possible user experience, the system should:

- - The system shall notifiy Users within 2 seconds after an even has occurred
+ - The system shall notify Users within 2 seconds after an even has occurred
  - The system shall respond to User requests within 2 seconds under normal load conditions
  - The system shall support at least 1000 concurrent Users
  - Database queries shall complete within 1.5 seconds